 Criteria are divided into three groups.
 Criteria from group 1 are worth one (1) point each.
 Criteria from group 2 are worth two (2) points each.
 Criteria from group 3 are worth five (5) points each.
 A maximum of 15 points only from group 3 will be added to the total.
 Criteria points from all three groups may be added together to form a total.
-If the total is 14 or more points, your operation will receive the Bronze Award.
-If the total is 22 or more points, your operation will receive the Silver award.
+If the total is 14 or more points, your operation will receive the Silver award.
 If the total is 30 or more points, your operation will receive the Gold award.